marekblvn/GameOfLife/README.md

 # Conway's Game of Life

-## What is Game of Life?
+## What is Conway's Game of Life?

-[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automation created by J.H.
-Conway in 1970.
-The evolution is defined only by the game's initial state.\
+[Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) is a cellular automat created by **J.H.
+Conway** in 1970.
+The evolution of the universe is determined by its initial state.
-I chose to develop it in Windows Forms using C#, because it offers an easy UI interaction.

-## Rules of the game
+## Rules

-The board is a two-dimensional space filled by square cells (16px by 16px in this implementation), each of which is in one of two possible states - dead or alive.\
-Every cell interacts with its 8 neighbours (horizontally, vertically and diagonally adjacent cells).
-At each step in time, the next state of each cell is defined by 4 rules:
+The universe is a two-dimensional orthogonal grid filled with square cells, each of which is in one of two possible states, _live_ or _dead_.
+Every cell interacts with its eight neighbours (horizontally, vertically and diagonally adjacent).
+At each step in time, the next state of each cell is determined by these 4 rules:

- 1. Any live cell with fewer than two live neighbours dies. *(Underpopulation)*
+1. Any live cell with less than two live neighbours dies. (_Underpopulation_)
- 2. Any live cell with two or three live neighbours remains alive. *(Next generation)*
+2. Any live cell with two or three live neighbours remains live. (_Next generation_)
- 3. Any live cell with more than three live neighbours dies. *(Overpopulation)*
+3. Any live cell with more than three live neighbours dies. (_Overpopulation_)
- 4. Any dead cell with exactly three live neighbours becomes alive. *(Reproduction)* By applying these rules, new generations of cells are created.
+4. Any dead cell with exactly three live neighbours becomes a live cell. (_Reproduction_)

+## The Controls

+- Dead cells become live ones by **clicking** on them while the simulation is not running.
+- Pressing **H key** turns on the **"hover mode"**.
+During this mode you can simply move the mouse over the dead cells you want to turn to live cells.
+- Once you are ready to **start the simulation**, press **Enter key**.
+If the Enter key is pressed again, the **simulation is paused**.
+- In paused mode, you can **reset the cells** (to all dead) by pressing the **R key**.
+- The board **window is terminated** by pressing the **Escape key**.

-## The settings
+## The Settings

 The max size of the board is 100 cells by 65 cells.
-Ticks indicate how fast the transition happens (higher tick means longer delay between current generation and the next).
-- Cells are set to alive by clicking on them (live cells are black, dead are white).
-- Hover mode is entered and exited by pressing H. The user can then move mouse across the board and "paint" the cells.
-- The simulation start when Enter key is pressed.
-When the Enter key is pressed during simulation, the simulation is paused.
-During this time, it is possible to make changes to the current state of the board.
-- R key resets all cells in paused mode.
+Tick indicated the delay between two generations (the highed the Tick, the more time you have to observe the current state of the board).
+The max Tick value is 1 second.
+\
+\
+\
+_made by_ Marek Balvín, 2021